Weak equilibria of a mean-field market model under asymmetric information: An asymptotic version of the market clearing condition

 \section{An asymptotic version of the market clearing condition}

-In this section, we want to investigate what the relation is between a weak mean-field equilibrium provided by Theorem \ref{thm: existence of solutions} and the market clearing condition in an economy populated by finitely many agents.
-More precisely, we want to understand how the substitution made passing to the mean-field limit impacts on the market clearing condition.
-We shall prove that an asymptotic version of the market clearing condition \eqref{eqn: market clearing N player} is satisfied when the number of agents is $N = N_I + N_S$ and the agents solve their stochastic optimal control problem taking the process $\w$, provided by Theorem \ref{thm: existence of solutions} as an exogenous price process.
-We make here the additional assumption that the cost functionals are affine in the $x$ variable, i.e. in this section Assumption \ref{assumption: affine target functions} holds.
+In this section, we investigate the relation between a weak mean-field equilibrium and the market clearing condition in an economy populated by finitely many agents.
+More precisely, we study whether the mean-field equilibrium price provides an asymptotic version of the finite-player market clearing relation when the number of agents tends to infinity and each agent solves her stochastic optimal control problem taking the mean-field price process $\w$ as exogenous. {The purpose of this section is instead to justify, under stronger assumptions, the interpretation of the mean-field equilibrium price as an asymptotic market clearing price.}

-We show that the asymptotic version of the market clearing condition is satisfied by a suitable modification of the equilibrium price process introduced in Definition \ref{def: unlifted mf price process}.
+We show that the asymptotic version of the market clearing condition is satisfied by a suitable modification of the (weak unlifted) equilibrium price process introduced in Definition \ref{def: unlifted mf price process}.
 More precisely, we consider here a price process $\w$ satisfying conditions (1) and (2) of Definition \ref{def: unlifted mf price process} and a different consistency condition.
-In particular, we focus on the case in which $\w$ solves \eqref{eqn: mc price process mf}, where the adjoint processes $Y^I$ and $Y^{S}$ are respectively replaced by the projected adjoint processes $\tilde{Y}^I$ and $\tilde{Y}^S$ of Definition \ref{def: unlifted mf price process}:
+In particular, we focus on the modified version of \eqref{eqn: mc price process mf} in which the adjoint processes $Y^I$ and $Y^S$ are respectively replaced by the projected adjoint processes $\widetilde Y^I$ and $\widetilde Y^S$ of Definition \ref{def: unlifted mf price process}, namely

-In Remark \ref{rmk: extra assumption for asymptotic mk clearing} below, we motivate this substitution and also introduce an additional strong hypothesis under which an asymptotic version of the market clearing condition is satisfied by the equilibrium price introduced in Definition \ref{def: unlifted mf price process}.
+\begin{remark} {The consistency condition in \eqref{eqn: project eq price v1} should be understood as a technical modification of Definition \ref{def: unlifted mf price process}, introduced in order to obtain the probabilistic structure needed for the asymptotic analysis below.
+In particular, as explained in Remark \ref{rmk: extra assumption for asymptotic mk clearing} below, it yields the conditional i.i.d. structure exploited in the proof of Theorem \ref{thm: weak mk clearing condition}.
+We stress, however, that the resulting notion of equilibrium is narrower than Definition \ref{def: mf price process} and should not be interpreted as the most general economic specification of our framework. } \end{remark}